joepagan/clientdashboardwidgets/README.md

 Tip: mp4s don't seem to work too well, though YouTube embeds can, though you may need a `max-width:100%` setting on the iframe element.

+Feel free to suggest any amendments, create an issue or whatever...

 ## What does the plugin include?

 ### CMS Guide Widget